 Remove old coatings and paint, for example by water sand blasting.
 Also roughen any new concrete surfaces by water sand blasting.
 Clean the surfaces of dust with a pressure washer.
 Repair any damaged concrete.
 The patch surfaces must be left as coarse as possible.
 Allow the patches to harden for at least one or two days before coating.
 If the base has dried up, wet it until it is darker in colour.
 The best time to wet the surface is the previous night.
 Before starting work, apply a test coating to ensure the structure and tint.
 The tint is affected by, for example, the absorption characteristics of the base, the consistency of the mass, the coarseness of the surface, and naturally the sprayer itself (nozzle size and air volume), and the spraying method used.

 Check the water requirement of the coating from the bag.
+We do not recommend adding all of the water right at the start.
+When doing test coating, the exact amount of water suitable for the work method is first determined.
+This amount must then be used for all mixing rounds of the same product batch.
 Add the dry material to the water and mix with a concrete mixer for around ten minutes.
-With a power mixer or a drill paddle, around one to two minutes of mixing is sufficient.
+With a power mixer or a drill paddle, around two to three minutes of mixing is sufficient.
 Allow the coating to stand for around ten minutes and mix it again for a short while.
 Find the correct consistency at this stage by gradually adding the rest of the water.
-We do not recommend adding all of the water right at the start.
+Remixing ensures that the ingredients of the coating are fully dissolved and the mixture becomes homogeneous.
 The finished coating remains workable for around two hours.

 +20°C, protect the fresh coating from rain and strong sunlight for one day